Harry Potter and the Prisoner of Azkaban

 Turning each of the Potter books into movies has been a tremendous task.
 Not only do they require high production value to look believable, but there are legions of book fans out there waiting to find fault with even the best effort.
 Prisoner is no exception.

-One decision, made early on, which appeased the Potter fanatics was to change directors.
-While Christopher Columbus did a lovely, magical job with The Sorcerer's Stone and Chamber of Secrets, his light touch did not seem suited to Prisoner's issues of inner torment.
+One decision, made early on, which appeased the Potter fanatics, was to change directors.
+While Christopher Columbus did a lovely, magical job with The Sorcerer's Stone and Chamber of Secrets, his light touch did not seem suited to Prisoner of Azkaban's issues of inner torment.
 I had not seen any movies directed by Alfonso Cuaron, however the advance word was that he worked well with young people and did an excellent job portraying real world experiences.
 That seems to be true.

 This, to me, is the most realistic of the movies to date.
 The Dursleys are portrayed less as obsessive, controlling maniacs and more as a family suffering from some major disfunction.
 Our first sight of the house is not the Dursleys trying to control Harry, rather it is Harry tormenting Vernon by flaunting the rules - both of the house and the magical world.
 He is casting a spell to create light under his bedcover so he can read his spell book when he is supposed to be asleep (according to the Dursleys) and not performing magic (according to the Ministry of Magic).

 In the previous movies, the Dursleys home was enclosed and encapsulated, narrow corridors connecting the rooms, no connection to the world outside, not even a sunny sky seen through a window.
 Here one room opens freely into another, the living room even opens out to the yard.
 There is no feeling of oppression by confinement, the house is, if anything, airy and comfortable feeling.
 The tension in the family is not caused by or made worse by the confining walls.
 The tension exists because of the personalities involved.
 It is exactly what one might expect when a troubled teenager is an unwilling part of the family.